grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 ## The Five Pillars of Urban Horror RPGs

-As I strum the cover of my print-on-demand copy of *Curseborne*, I wonder where to begin.
-The book is about 400 pages with an attractive cover and full-colour within.
+Where to begin?
+The *Curseborne* core rulebook is about 400 pages with an attractive cover and full-colour within.
 It's relatively short for an Onyx core book (their notoriously lengthy 20th anniversary edition of *Mage: The Ascension* taps out at about 700 pages) but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
 But, as I think on that, it occurs to me that I don't particular care about the rules.
 When it comes to urban fantasy bad rules can be worked around, but it's setting that draws me in.

 So, I've thought long and hard about it and arrived at five pillars that I believe made the *World of Darkness* (that is, the setting itself) great.
 They are as follows: